Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 This has been especially true of the Somali community.
-Our decade-long partnership with the Somali community has allowed us to understand that the community itself has identified youth violence as an important issue.
-We have built our research program upon the idea that the Somali community has a central stake in preventing violence among its youth, as well as in identifying and countering such actions and/or ideologies..
+A decade-long partnership between academics at the Refugee Trauma and Resilience Center (RTRC) at Boston Children's Hospital and the Somali community has led to the understanding that youth violence is a key concern for the Somali community.
+Together the RTRC and community partners have built a research program upon the idea that the Somali community has a central stake in preventing violence among its youth, as well as in identifying and countering such actions and/or ideologies.

-Our ultimate goal is to work with our community partners, our greatest assets, to identify community resources that can help strengthen social bonds and build capacity, allowing community members themselves to become knowledgeable, skillful and respected partners in addressing the threat of violence.
+Our ultimate goal continues to be working with community partners, our greatest assets, to identify community resources that can help strengthen social bonds and build capacity, allowing community members themselves to become knowledgeable, skillful and respected partners in addressing the threat of violence.

-We are currently conducting a mixed-method longitudinal study of young Somalis in the United States and in Canada to better understand pathways to and away from violence.
-We ultimately hope to better understand the factors that promote or prevent violence among refugees, as well as the role that communities play, to create a model for the prevention and intervention of refugee violence.
+Currently, we are conducting a mixed-method multi-site longitudinal study of young Somalis in the United States and in Canada (N = 465) to better understand pathways to and away from violence.
+We are near completion of the second wave of data collection and plan to begin the third wave later this year.
+We ultimately hope to better understand the factors that promote or prevent violence among refugee youth, as well as the role that communities play, to create a model for the prevention and intervention of youth vulnerability to violence and other negative outcomes.

 Please click the links below to access the 2014 Policy Briefs: